mlcommons/ck/README.md

 it can help computer engineers and researchers become data scientists and focus on innovation while liberating them from ad-hoc, repetitive, boring and time consuming tasks.
+It should also help solve some of big data issues we faced since 1993 by actively using and sharing predictive models instead of large amount of data.

 You may check out our motivation as well as real usage scenarios and CK-powered interactive papers (some are based on previous